Netanyahu and Milchan.

 (photo credit: REUTERS)

-Police investigators from the Lahav 433 National Fraud Unit met with Milchan at his home in Los Angeles last week and obtained the testimony regarding allegations that Netanyahu accepted illegal gifts such as expensive cigars from the movie mogul, termed Case 1000.
-Milchan’s testimony, his second in the investigation, was confirmed by a police source who declined to discuss the content of the testimony.
+Police investigators from the Lahav 433 National Fraud Unit met with Milchan at his home in Los Angeles over the weekend and obtained the testimony, which deals with allegations that Netanyahu accepted illegal gifts from Milchan, termed Case 1,000.

-“It is clarified that the prime minister was not surprised by anything,” lawyers Yaakov Weinroth and Amit Hadad said in a statement.
-“The prime minister answered all the questions asked and left the investigation completely relaxed.
-We have stated repeatedly that there will be nothing, because there is nothing.”
+Netanyahu’s lawyer, Yaakov Weinroth, denied Hebrew media reports stating that the prime minister was “surprised” by the testimony.
+“It is clarified that the prime minister was not surprised by anything.
+Moreover, the Israeli police did not pretend to present any surprise to the prime minister,” Wienroth said in a statement on Tuesday, adding, “The prime minister answered all the questions asked and left the investigation completely relaxed.
+We have stated repeatedly that there will be nothing because there was nothing.”

-Netanyahu has not denied receiving the gifts, but claims they were presents given between friends and do not constitute a breach of trust.
+The prime minister has reportedly not denied receiving the gifts, but claimed that they were presents given between friends and do not constitute a breach of trust.

-Police investigators have also contacted US authorities to obtain a deposition from US billionaire Sheldon Adelson, a Netanyahu confidante and owner of Israel Hayom
+According to Walla News, police investigators have also contacted US authorities to obtain a deposition from US billionaire Sheldon Adelson, a Netanyahu confident and owner of the Israel Hayom

-According to leaks of the conversation reported by Channel 2 in January, Netanyahu allegedly told Mozes he would ask Adelson, whom he referred to as “the gingy,” or redhead, if a bill to weaken Israel Hayom
+According to the leaks of the conversation reported by Channel 2, Netanyahu allegedly told Mozes that he would ask Adelson, whom he referred to as “the gingy,” or redhead, if such a bill were acceptable to him.

-Once the investigation is concluded, the police will submit their findings – along with a recommendation to either indict or close the case – to Attorney-General Avichai Mandelblit, who will make a final decision on whether or not to indict.
+Once the investigation is concluded, the police will submit their findings – along with a recommendation to either indict or close the case – to Attorney-General Avichai Mandelblit for a final decision.